arverma/HindiXlit/README.md

 A Python library for transliterating English text to Hindi using AI4Bharat's model.
 This library provides a simple interface for converting English words to their Hindi (Devanagari) equivalents.

 ## Features

-- Simple and intuitive API
-- Supports both single word and batch transliteration
-- Returns multiple transliteration candidates
+- Returns multiple transliteration candidates, default is 3
-- CPU-only implementation (no GPU required)
 - Interactive command-line interface

 ## Installation